 This is the most basic version and is for beginners.
 It’s a great starting point for many people.
-If you go too fast too soon with the lymphatic system, you can actually cause a huge detoxification reaction and it can make you feel very ill.
-This is a great way to simply start the process, and if you have any negative symptoms, you would wait until those symptoms resolved for you progress.
-Ultimately the goal is to do this daily.
-You could do it in the shower, before you work out, or any consistent and convenient time.
+If you go too fast, too soon with the lymphatic system, you can actually cause a huge detoxification reaction, and it can make you feel very ill.
+This is a great way to simply start the process, and if you have any negative symptoms, you would wait until those symptoms are resolved for you to progress.
+Ultimately, the goal is to do this daily.
+You could do it in the shower before you work out, or at any consistent and convenient time.
 Always make sure to follow with movement.

 Watch the lymph drainage HERE.

 Remember that for the lymph drainage the order is very important, you’re always starting on the left side and then moving to the right, and you start with above the collarbone area, move up to the jaw under the jaw, and then go into the pec, then the abdomen, then the inguinal area, and then behind the knees.
 The order is very important and perform five pats in each place.

 6. Vagus Nerve Stimulation

 The vagus nerve is the longest nerve in the body, one of our cranial nerves that regulates our parasympathetic nervous system.
 We can stimulate the vagus nerve in many ways; through breathing and meditation, specific cranial nerve exercises, humming, chanting, yoga, and more.
 Because we can improve that parasympathetic system (rest and digest state), we can impact our breathing, and therefore our pumping action of the lymphatics.